Is Your Pillow Causing You Back Pain As You Sleep?

-So your pillow is a vital part of whether you can sleep through the night pain free or not.
+So the pillow you use is a vital part of whether you can sleep through the night pain free or not.

-Because it provides support and keeps your neck and spine in alignment.
+Because it can provide support and keep your neck and spine in alignment.

-Which allows the muscles that support your head throughout the day to relax, making sleeping a whole more comfortable experience.
+Which allows the muscles that support your head throughout the day to relax, making sleep a whole more comfortable experience.